 Mainie is committed to supporting Aboriginal women from isolated and remote communities in Outback Australia to earn an independent income from their own work and keep alive their traditional cultural legacy for future generations.

 The art designs included in our fashion collection are purchased and licensed in accordance with the Indigenous Art Code.
-Under the terms of our licensing agreements, the Aboriginal artists retain the copyright to their original artworks and receive royalties from every garment we make.
+Under the terms of our licensing agreements, the Aboriginal artists retain the copyright to their original artworks and receive royalties from all sales.